jhpyle/docassemble/_docs/config.md

 Facebook, Google or Azure will not be able to resume stored interviews.

+## <a name="require referer"></a>Allowing referer blocking

+By default, when HTTPS is used, **docassemble** uses a form of [CSRF protection] that checks whether the [referer header] matches the host.
+For privacy reasons, some users set their browsers to disable the sending of the referer header.
+If the [referer header] is missing, the [CSRF protection] mechanism will generate an error.
+To bypass this security feature, set:

+{% highlight yaml %}
+require referer: False
+{% endhighlight %}

+The default setting is `True`.

 ## <a name="png resolution"></a><a name="png screen resolution"></a>Image conversion resolution

 When users supply PDF files and **docassemble** includes those files